 The type of treatment that an individual who is abusing laxatives will need will be dependent on a few factors; specifically, the following:

-Similar to treating other eating disorders like anorexia and bulimia, those who require laxative abuse treatment in Los Angeles can participate in inpatient programming, partial hospitalization programming, and outpatient programming.
+Similar to treating other eating disorders like anorexia and bulimia, those who require laxative abuse treatment can participate in inpatient programming, partial hospitalization programming, and outpatient programming.

 Through this type of treatment, individuals can reside at home if they choose, or at a facility.
 They will spend the majority of their time participating in a full day’s worth of therapeutic exercises both individually and collectively with others.

-Recover Today at Our Los Angeles Laxative Abuse Treatment
+Recover Today Through Our Treatment for Laxative Abuse

 Abusing laxatives might not seem like a big deal at all, especially because these drugs are designed to help people.
 However, when they are misused, they can cause extreme health risks that can potentially lead to one’s early death.
 And, the longer that they are used for, the more difficult it will be to achieve long-lasting recovery.

 Laxative abuse is just as serious as any other mental illness, including substance abuse.
 The physical effects that can develop are much more concerning than most think, and the truth of the matter is, abusing laxatives does not help individuals lose any amount of substantial weight.
 In fact, the abuse of laxatives is usually associated with bloating due to gas.

 However, laxative abuse is still a common problem.
 If you are abusing this type of medication, do not be afraid to speak up.
 There is nothing shameful about what you are doing, especially if you are ready to give it all up and get the help you deserve.